mislam1-lab/documentation/README.md

    mongodb-org-shell=7.0.22 \
    mongodb-org-mongos=7.0.22 \
    mongodb-org-tools=7.0.22 \
-   mongodb-org-database-tools-extra=7.0.22"
+   mongodb-org-database-tools-extra=7.0.22`

  ![alt text](image-72.png)

 #### Check the status:
-- sudo systemctl status mongod ( you can see the status in not enabled now )
+- `sudo systemctl status mongod` ( you can see the status in not enabled now )

  ![alt text](image-73.png)

 ####  Take a back up file for mongod.configure
 The next step is go to root directory which is cd / and then cd into etc and do ls to list the file which you mongod.comnf

--sudo cp mongod.conf mongod.conf.bk
+-`sudo cp mongod.conf mongod.conf.bk`

 #### Create an enviorment variable inside mongod.conf